 Alton, Mt Major (The most popular family hiked small mountain in New Hampshire Lakes Region).
 Moderate climb including some area’s more challenging.
 Spectacular views of Lake Winnipesaukee from the summit and much of her surrounding harbors.
-This is a great hike in summer and perfect family adventure mountain.
+This is a great hike in summer and winter and perfect family adventure mountain.
+Snowshoeing, hike, run it’s a very popular exercise mountain.
+Early in the day best for not crowds.
 From Alton Bay take Rt 11 West and follow for about 6 miles watching for the trail head parking area on your left.
 (Blue Sign)

 Association- Trailhead off College Road, Center Harbor West Rattlesnake Mountain – Rt.
 113 Holderness –– Trailheads off Rt.
 113- approx. 5 miles from downtown Holderness on right, (after Rockywold Deephaven Camps sign) park on left.
 Short and Easy Climb, spectacular views.
 Use caution with children.
 Steep cliffs at summit.

 Chamberlain-Reynolds Memorial Forest – 157 acre forest with over a mile of waterfront, several beaches, swamp walk, over 4 miles of hiking trails managed by the Squam Lakes Association- Trailhead off College Road, Center Harbor

 Belknap Mountain – Gilford Turn of Route 11A at Gilford, drive south through Gilford Village, pass the high school, road makes a sharp left.
 And you will begin drive up Belknap Mountain Road to parking and trailhead.
 1 _ miles, vertical rise 740 feet Magnificent views